Butea monosperma: Culinary use

-Patravali Plate
+Patravali plate

 In villages of many parts of India, for example in Maharashtra, this tree provides the leaves that are used either with many pieced together or singly (only in case of a banana leaf) to make a leaf-plate for serving a meal.
 Up until a century ago, a would-be-son-in-law was tested on his dexterity in making this plate and bowl (used to serve daal, gravy dishes) before being declared acceptable by the father-in-law-to-be.

 Dye

 The flowers are used to prepare a traditional Holi colour called "Kesari".
 It is also used as a dye for fabric.
 Butein, a vibrant yellow to deep orange-red dye made from the flowers, is used mostly for dying silk and occasionally for dying cotton.
 Hindus ink their foreheads with this colour.

-Plantation Guide

-Best grown in sunny tropical locations.
-Best performance occurs in deep, fertile, organically rich, well-drained soils in full sun to part shade.
-Add surface mulch.
-Needs consistent moisture, but soils should begin to dry as winter approaches to encourage leaf drop by the beginning of winter.
-Plants should be sited in areas protected from strong winds.